-We are committed to driving long-term value creation for our shareholders by upholding our corporate responsibility and incorporating ESG initiatives in all key aspects of our strategy and business.
+We are committed to driving long-term value creation for our shareholders by upholding our corporate responsibility and incorporating sustainability initiatives in all key aspects of our strategy and business.

-In January 2023, we released our inaugural Corporate Sustainability Report, which updated the Global Reporting Initiative ("GRI") disclosures for our portfolio, the Sustainable Accounting Standards Board ("SASB") Real Estate disclosures and disclosures in accordance with the Task Force on Climate-Related Financial Disclosures ("TCFD").
+In April 2024, we released our second annual Corporate Sustainability Report, which included the Global Reporting Initiative ("GRI") disclosures for our portfolio, the Sustainable Accounting Standards Board ("SASB") Real Estate disclosures and disclosures in accordance with the Task Force on Climate-Related Financial Disclosures ("TCFD").
+Going forward, we also expanded our sustainability frameworks to include GRESB participation.

 On the environmental front, we believe our investment strategy of owning primarily rooms-oriented, focused-service and compact full-service hotels leads to lower operational intensity and higher efficiency with respect to space usage than full-service hotels, resulting in an overall lower environmental impact across our portfolio.
 We continue to disclose our environmental policy, which includes our environmental objectives such as reducing energy, greenhouse gas, and water usage and making green building investments, as well as addressing the physical impacts of climate change.
-One of our properties that was converted to an independent brand in Southern California received an Energy Star certification, and we have identified additional hotels in the portfolio that are currently eligible for certification.
 Our capital expenditure priorities are focused heavily on projects that, in addition to strengthening our market positioning, also enhance profitability by bringing about energy and water usage reductions and savings.
-Throughout 2021 and 2022, we invested in over 300 efficiency projects.
-Through these and our wider initiatives and support from our hotel operators, across our portfolio since 2019, we have reduced our energy usage per square foot by 11% and our greenhouse gas emissions per square foot by 22%.
-We are taking measurable steps to address the impact of climate change on our portfolio.
-We are committed to setting specific and quantifiable targets including reducing our carbon emissions by 35% by 2030 and are working on steps to achieve this objective.
+Since 2021, we have invested in over 300 efficiency projects.
+Through these and our wider initiatives and support from our hotel operators, across our portfolio since 2019, we were able to reduce our energy usage per square foot by 11% and our greenhouse gas emissions per square foot by 22% as of 2023, bringing us closer to achieving our stated goal of reducing carbon emissions by 35% by 2030.

 With respect to social causes, we continue to show our commitment to making an impact in the communities we serve.
-In 2023, we continued our support for Habitat for Humanity's Maryland chapter, sponsoring two volunteer days.
-Company associates helped to build housing at Habitat for Humanity's Maryland locations, a short distance from our corporate headquarters in Bethesda, MD.
-We also expanded our community outreach through initiating a \$5.0 million deposit with a local minority banking partner that aims to empower under-banked businesses and individuals locally.
+In 2024, we continued our support for Habitat for Humanity's Maryland chapter, sponsoring two volunteer days.
+Company associates helped to build housing at Habitat for Humanity's Maryland locations.
+We maintain our partnership with a number of other locally-based charitable organizations including the N Street Village, Bridges from School to Work, and Don Bosco Cristo Rey.
+Additionally, we continue to support small businesses in our community through a \$5.0 million deposit at Industrial Bank, a minority-owned financial institution which aims to empower under-banked businesses and individuals locally.

-Additionally, in connection with our adherence to the American Hotel Lodging Association ("AHLA") Safe Stay® initiative, we are committed to promoting the health and well-being of all members of our community - from our customers and associates to the employees of our third-party management companies.
+In connection with our adherence to the American Hotel Lodging Association ("AHLA") Safe Stay[®] initiative, we are committed to promoting the health and well-being of all members of our community - from our customers and associates to the employees of our independent managers.
 To that end, we incorporate all related AHLA Safe Stay policies and procedures into hotel operations so that all related parties benefit from our support.
 We have committed to initiatives that support associate well-being, including the AHLA 5-Star Promise - a voluntary industry pledge to improve and promote workplace safety around sexual violence, assault, and human trafficking.
-We are also committed to supporting our third-party management companies with integrating the 5-Star Promise principles throughout their hotel operations.
+We are also committed to supporting our independent managers with integrating the 5-Star Promise principles throughout their hotel operations.
 Our labor and human rights policy outlines our approach to ensuring fair and equitable labor practices.